TITLE & ESCROW

 What is escrow?

 Escrow, in basic terms, is the process in which an owner sells their property to a buyer with the aid of a disinterested third party.
-Western Title’s escrow officers act as that third-party, coordinating the sale between the buyer, seller, any real estate agents, lenders, and other involved professionals.
+Stewart Title/Western Division’s escrow officers act as that third-party, coordinating the sale between the buyer, seller, any real estate agents, lenders, and other involved professionals.
 The escrow officer will collect earnest money, manage funds, complete documents for the government, and finally sign the property’s title over to the new owner.
 That’s just a small glimpse at the escrow process and what you’ll expect during the closing process.

 What services will I be paying for when I pay closing costs?